TheFakeJeremy/TheFakeJeremy/README.md

-I'm just a guy who likes to code in C++(/Python? <sub>don't really code in it anymore.</sub>) and never finishes his projects.
+Just a guy who likes to code in C++(/Python? <sub>don't really code in it anymore.</sub>) and never finishes his projects.
 I mostly have interest in game/app development <sub>([Raylib](https://github.com/raysan5/raylib) my beloved, Pygame for Python though.
 Who needs a app library when those two exist!
 (I don't want to learn a new library + the app libraries are harder, okay...? ): )</sub>

 And I love Oneshot and Niko OneShot.
 Yeah, just wanted to include that in here.